Desktop Application

 after

-The original dashboard layout was crowded and hard to scan—long business names and wide tables made the content overflow, especially on smaller screens.
-To fix this, I reorganized the structure by combining offering details into a single column and separating status updates into their own sections.
-I added color to highlight recent changes and emphasize links and next steps, replacing static chips with interactive popups triggered by hover or click.
-I also introduced more icons to clarify task statuses and guide users more intuitively.
-These changes not only improved readability but made the interface more responsive and actionable.
+The original dashboard was crowded and hard to scan — long business names and wide tables caused content to overflow on smaller screens.
+I reorganized the layout by combining offering details into a single column and separating status updates into their own sections.
+I added color to highlight recent changes, replaced static chips with interactive hover/click popups, and introduced icons to clarify task statuses and guide users more intuitively.

 Before